Are you a BlockFi user trying to file your crypto taxes?

 Yes.
 Like many other cryptocurrency exchanges, BlockFi issues 1099 forms to customers and the IRS.
 If you don’t report income that’s been reported on Form 1099, it’s likely that you will receive a warning letter from the IRS.

 BlockFi does send tax forms to its users.
 If you’ve earned more than $600 worth of interest and bonuses on BlockFi, the platform will provide you with a 1099-MISC form.
-In addition, BlockFi issues 1099-B forms to all customers to help track cryptocurrency disposals.
+They will also send an identical form to the IRS.

 Here’s an example that shows why it’s difficult for BlockFi to help users accurately report all of their crypto taxes.